 (j) The county administrative entity shall provide enrollees or their legal representatives with written notice of their appeal rights under subdivision 16, and of ombudsman and advocacy programs under subdivisions 13 and 14, at the following times: upon enrollment, upon submission of a written complaint, when a service is reduced, denied, or terminated, or when renewal of authorization for ongoing service is refused.

-(k) The county administrative entity shall determine immediate needs, including services, support, and assessments, within 30 calendar days after enrollment, or within a shorter time frame if specified in the intergovernmental contract.
+(k) The county administrative entity shall determine immediate needs, including services, support, and assessments, within 30 calendar days of enrollment, or within a shorter time frame if specified in the intergovernmental contract.

 (m) The county administrative entity shall ensure the development of a personal support plan for each person within 60 calendar days of enrollment, or within a shorter time frame if specified in the intergovernmental contract, unless otherwise agreed to by the enrollee and the enrollee's legal representative, if any.
 Until a personal support plan is developed and agreed to by the enrollee, enrollees must have access to the same amount, type, setting, duration, and frequency of covered services that they had at the time of enrollment unless other covered services are needed.
 For an enrollee who is not receiving covered services at the time of enrollment and for enrollees whose personal support plan is being revised, access to the medical assistance benefit set must be assured until a personal support plan is developed or revised.
-If an enrollee chooses not to develop a personal support plan, the enrollee will be subject to the network and prior authorization requirements of the county administrative entity or service delivery organization 60 days after enrollment.
-An enrollee can choose to have a personal support plan developed at any time.
 The personal support plan must be based on choices, preferences, and assessed needs and strengths of the enrollee.
 The service coordinator shall develop the personal support plan, in consultation with the enrollee or the enrollee's legal representative and other individuals requested by the enrollee.
 The personal support plan must be updated as needed or as requested by the enrollee.
 Enrollees may choose not to have a personal support plan.

 (n) The county administrative entity shall ensure timely authorization, arrangement, and continuity of needed and covered supports and services.